SoftUni-Internal/interactive-content/EN/03-Lists/05-Homework.md

 **When you receive an index**, you must **remove the element at that index** from the sequence (as if you've captured the pokemon).

-You must increase the value of all elements in the sequence, which are **less than or equal to the removed element** with the **value of the removed element**.
+You must increase the value of all elements in the sequence, which are **less than or equal to the removed element** by the **value of the removed element**.

-You must decrease the value of all elements in the sequence, which are **greater than the removed element** with the **value of the removed element**.
+You must decrease the value of all elements in the sequence, which are **greater than the removed element** by the **value of the removed element**.

-If the given index is **less than 0**, **remove the first element of the sequence** and **copy the last element to its place**.
+If the given index is **less than 0**, **remove the first element of the sequence** and **copy the last element at its place**.

-If the given index is **greater than the last index of the sequence**, **remove the last element from the sequence** and **copy the first element to its place**.
+If the given index is **greater than the last index of the sequence**, **remove the last element from the sequence** and **copy the first element at its place**.

-Increasing and decreasing of elements should also be done in these cases.
+Increasing and decreasing all elements should be performed in all cases.

 The element, whose value you should use, is the **removed element**.